Are you scratching your head and wondering what fun school holiday activities Cairns has to offer your kids?

 Book a group into bowling and you will be surprised how affordable it can be!
 The whole family will enjoy a session, start a new family tradition!
 Check it out here

-BIG days out for the spring school holidays
+BIG days out for the Summer school holidays

 One or two BIG days out are sometimes a fun school holiday activity to create special memories with your kids.
 Here are our picks: